 Almost certainly, you rushed.

-The next time you fire up a session, open less tables.
+The next time you fire up a session, open fewer tables.
 Force yourself to be pro-active rather than reactive.
-Instead of having x amount of tables blinking at you and constantly feeling under time pressure, learn to go though a routine of asking yourself a series of “what if” type questions before clicking the action button.
+Instead of having x amount of tables blinking at you and constantly feeling under time pressure, learn to go through a routine of asking yourself a series of “what if” type questions before clicking the action button.

 With experience, this will become second nature to you, and you will feel able to add more tables again.
 The difference then will be when you add those tables back into your game, you’ll be using your time so much more efficiently that your win rate is significantly less likely to be affected by the increase in volume.